V-class ferry: Service history

 Queen of Vancouver and Queen of Victoria entered service in 1962.
 They were followed by Queen of Saanich and Queen of Esquimalt.
 The vessels served on the Tsawwassen – Swartz Bay route.
 Queen of Nanaimo, Queen of New Westminster and Queen of Burnaby were the last to enter service and operated on the Departure Bay – Horseshoe Bay route.
 Queen of New Westminster remains in service.

 On 2 August 1970, Queen of Victoria was in transit through Active Pass with 626 passengers when the ferry was struck by the Soviet freighter Sergey Yesenin.
 Three passengers were killed in the incident and Queen of Victoria suffered significant damage, with the Soviet ship suffering minor damage.
 The results of the investigation found that the pilot aboard Sergey Yesenin was mainly at fault, though the master of Queen of Victoria was not spared blame.
 Queen of Victoria was towed back to port.

 In 1992, while Queen of New Westminster was loading passengers and vehicles at Departure Bay, a van was directed to stop on the apron of the shore loading ramp to the upper deck of the ship.
 While the van was stopped, the ship began to depart, leaving the apron without support and causing the van to fall first onto Queen of New Westminster's deck and then into the water.
 Three people died in the incident, with three survivors (one suffering serious injury).
 BC Ferries was later found to be at fault in the following investigation.

-In 1994 Queen of Burnaby was transferred to the Victorian Line and renamed Royal Victorian.
-In 1997, the ship was renamed Princess Marguerite III in 1997 before returning to BC Ferries ownership in 2000.
-Upon return to the BC Ferries fleet, the ship resumed using her initial name.
+In 1994, Queen of Burnaby was temporarily leased to another provincial crown corporation called Victoria Line.
+The vessel was renamed Royal Victorian, had a $4.7 million refit, and operated a once-daily summer service between Victoria and Seattle.
+After the demise of the Victoria Line, the vessel was purchased by Clipper Navigation, which operates the Victoria Clipper passenger-only service between Victoria and Seattle.
+The vessel was then renamed and repainted to become Princess Marguerite III, operating on the Victoria to Seattle route.
+In 2000, after Clipper Navigation also decided to end service on the route, the vessel was returned to the BC Ferries fleet under her original name, Queen of Burnaby.